promworkbench/ExogenousData/readme.md

 At this stage, three types of decision mining approaches are supported:
   - Overlapping decision miner, as proposed by Felix Mannhardt et. al [1];
   - Discrimating decision miner, as proposed by M. de Leoni et. al [2];
-  - and, by applying C4.5 as proposed by Quinlan, J. R. [3].
+  - and, the basic application of C4.5 as proposed by Quinlan, J. R. [3].

 Limited support is supplied for future engineering efforts proposed by to include features for time series data in decision mining.
 Further work